 Economic Development District

 BHRC was designated an Economic Development District (EDD) in March 1992 by the U.S. Economic Development Administration (EDA).
 The purpose of the EDD program is to accelerate overall economic development planning on a regional basis and use all applicable federal, state, and local agencies, groups, and organizations to implement the plan(s).
 BHRC maintains the region’s Comprehensive Economic Development Strategy (CEDS), which includes shared goals in an effort to improve community and economic development in Northwest Illinois.

 Regional Planning Organization

-Blackhawk Hills was designated a not-for-profit regional planning organization (RPO) and renamed Blackhawk Hills Regional Council in May 2012.
-It conducts activities as far ranging as the study of freight movements, to the counting of bicyclists, to the development of comprehensive plans for communities.
+Blackhawk Hills belongs to the Illinois Association of Regional Councils.
+It was designated a regional planning organization (RPO) and renamed Blackhawk Hills Regional Council in May 2012.